obed-dev/La-Peninsula-Private-Chef/README.md

 Technologies Used💻👨‍💻
 HTML5: Semantic content structure.

 CSS3: Visual styling and responsive design.

-JavaScript: Basic interactivity on the website.
+jQuery: Basic interactivity on the website.

+JavaScript Libraries (e.g., EmailJS): A basic contact platform integrated into the website, allowing users to send emails directly to the owner through the contact form.
+This provides a seamless and efficient way for visitors to get in touch without leaving the site.

 Netlify: Website hosting and deployment.